naschidaniel/laurasBlog/PRODUCTION.md

 ### Compiling and minifying Vue files for production

-First the frontend files have to be made available for production.
+First the frontend files have to be made available for testing and production.
 ```
 ./task.py local.node.build
 ```